Team-LAD-S/LADSource-Docs/docs/guides/documenting-the-api.md

 - Mark implementation helpers `internal` instead of silently publishing them as stable API.

-Do not edit files under `docs/reference`; they are replaced during each build.
+Do not edit files under `docs/reference`; they are replaced whenever the reference generator runs.